JBris/sentiment_analysis_examples/README.md

 ### R

 Additional examples are written in R. From the [.env.example file](.env.example), you can see that R scripts are written in version 3.6.3.
-A list of additional R and Python packages can be found in the [Dockerfile](r/Dockerfile).
+A list of additional R packages can be found in the [Dockerfile](r/Dockerfile).

 As the [docker-compose.yml](docker-compose.yml) file shows, this repo employs the [rocker/tidyverse image](https://hub.docker.com/r/rocker/tidyverse) which already includes the tidyverse collection and RStudio server.